• Skip to primary navigation

 • ¼ tsp tote (salt)

-• 3 tbsp puehu kahitete (custard powder or cornflour)
+• 3 tablespoon puehu kahitete (custard powder or cornflour)

 • Kiri rēmana prahirahi (finely grated lemon zest, of 2 lemons